 Ithaca is situated in the Ionian Sea, located between Greece and Italy.
 With a permanent population around 3,500 it is the second smallest inhabited island of the Ionian Islands group (Heptanese).

 Ithaca's history commenced some 6000 years ago and since then the island has been continuously inhabited.

-Ithaca is famed for being the kingdom of the witty King Odysseus, the hero of Troy who took 20 years to return to Ithaca and was immortalised in Homer's epic 'The Odyssey'.
+Ithaca is famed for being the kingdom of the wily King Odysseus, the hero of Trojan Wars who took 20 years to return to Ithaca and immortalised in Homer's epic 'The Odyssey'.

 Indeed the latter took part in the Eureka Stockade uprising.